afforeroc/express-cf/README.md

 # Create and configure a Express app to deploy on Cloud Foundry
-This repository belongs to tutorial set of repository: [Deploy a web application on Cloud Foundry Service](https://github.com/afforeroc/deploy-on-cloudfoundry).<br>
+This repository belongs to tutorial set of repository [Deploy a web application on Cloud Foundry Service](https://github.com/afforeroc/deploy-on-cloudfoundry).<br>
 Additional, contains a web app sample for study and use.

 ## Tutorial